-While American consumer culture, chocolate eggs and the Easter Bunny have long dominated Scandinavia’s Easter celebrations, the Nordics nevertheless continue to celebrate some ancient conventions cling on…
+While chocolate eggs and the Easter Bunny have long dominated Scandinavia’s Easter celebrations, some ancient conventions cling on…

 Easter is a time of birth and rebirth.
 In the Nordic countries, more so.
 Easter hails a new season, when the snow melts and the sun shines after months of darkness.
 Easter in Scandinavia, this most holy of festivals, can nowadays seem an almost secular affair.
 While most are still believers, church attendance is rapidly declining, and the focus on Easter Day is now less about getting down on one’s knees to pray and more about getting down on one’s knees to scrub the summerhouse.